oslabs-beta/Konstellation/README.md

 # Quickstart
 The quickstart instructions will require that [`kubectl`](#installing-kubectl) is set up and [`cert-manager`](#installing-cert-manager) is installed.

-To begin, issue the following commands which will create and deploy the `Jaeger Operator` and `OpenTelemtry Operator` into the observability namespace:
+To begin, issue the following commands which will create and deploy the `Jaeger Operator` and `OpenTelemetry Operator` into the observability namespace:

 ```
 kubectl apply -f ./konstellation-yaml/setup/runFirst.yaml